 George, who went by his middle name of Edward, attended O’Hara Parochial School before moving on to Pittsburgh High.
 As a youngster he took up baseball, pitching for local amateur teams in the Steel City area.
 Around this time the George family began experiencing financial problems.
 In order to make ends meet, Edward dropped out of high school, taking a job working for the Ward Baking Company driving a bread wagon.
 George continued to play ball in his spare time, pitching for the Beltzhoover team in a local semipro league.
 While playing for Beltzhoover he was discovered by Richard Guy, a sports writer for the Pittsburgh Gazette Times.
 Guy signed the promising southpaw for his traveling all-star baseball team called the Collegians.
 Several major leaguers got their start with Guy’s Collegians: Jim Shaw, Gene Steinbrenner, Cy Rheam, Jack McCandless, and Elmer Smith.
 One of Guy’s assistants with the Collegians was Phil Tabor, coach of the East Liberty Academy baseball team.
 At Guy’s insistence, George enrolled at East Liberty to complete his high school education.

 Upon graduation, George was accepted at the Staunton Military Academy, where he was a player-coach on the school’s baseball team.
-With restrictions on amateur players being quite lax, Edward was able to play a few games with the East Liverpool team in the Class D Pennsylvania-Ohio and Maryland League in the summer of 1906.
+With restrictions on amateur players being quite lax, Edward pitched one game for Charleroi in the Penn West League in 1907.
+In the fall of that year he played with a team from Clearfield, Pennsylvania.
 Author Gerald Tomlinson noted in a 1983 article in SABR’s Baseball Research Journal that George played professionally under assumed names, including George Miller, from 1906 through 1908.
 Tomlinson surmised that George was protecting his amateur status while earning money for his college tuition.

 Information on George’s scholastic career is sparse.
 According to school records, he enrolled at Washington and Lee University in the spring of 1908 to pursue a law degree.
 Rumors soon began to circulate throughout the campus implying that Edward was being financially compensated for his work on the diamond.
 In order to quell the rumor, a group of students, known as the Committee on Physical Culture, called for Edward, along with the management and coach of the baseball team, to sign a document stating that he wasn’t being paid by anyone associated with the ballclub.
 The committee requested that George enroll in a certain amount of classes in order to retain his baseball eligibility.
 The formal affidavit was signed by all involved, allowing the club’s star pitcher to rejoin the squad.
 George remained in good standing with the university throughout the year.